Kulnimskiy/Costing/README.md

 4. scrapers:
-   - *This model stores paths to the companies' website scrapers to avoid writing the same web scraper multiple times for each company.
+   - *This model stores paths to the companies' website scrapers to avoid writing the same web scraper multiple times for each company and helping follow the DRY principle.
    It also helps **project/search_files/async_search.py** find the needed scraper faster with less overload for the server when the db gets moved to a different one.*

 5. usersitems: